 Master of Science in Computer and Information Sciences

 The College of Charleston and The Citadel offer a joint graduate program leading to a Master of Science in Computer and Information Sciences.
-The program is offered primarily at the Lowcountry Graduate Center and is designed to serve a growing professional work force in computer science, information technology and software engineering in the Lowcountry of South Carolina.
+The program is offered primarily at Harbor Walk and is designed to serve a growing professional work force in computer science, information technology, software engineering and cybersecurity in the Lowcountry of South Carolina.

-The 33-credit-hour program offers three areas of specialization: computer science, information systems and software engineering.
+The 33-credit-hour program offers four areas of specialization: computer science, information systems, software engineering and cybersecurity.